newjersey/innovation.nj.gov/content/_playbooks/planning-campaign.md

 Develop the plans, assets, and infrastructure that will be implemented during Production.
 Development includes Media Planning, Partnership Development, Creative Development, and Tracking & Reporting planning.

-Activities include the identification of recommended media partners, placements and costs; applying the winning creative concept to all required creative formats (“treatments”) for review and approval, and aligning tracking and reporting requirements.
+Activities include the identification of recommended media partners, placements and costs; applying the winning creative concept to all required creative formats ("treatments") for review and approval, and aligning tracking and reporting requirements.

 Everything developed in this phase will be executed during Production.